TB-IKP/DriftCheck/README.md

 If these are not available, 2d matrices with the detector numbers on the first axis and the spectrum of interest on the second can be provided using the option `--full`.
-These matrices should be available for each run and have names `NAMEXXX.cmat` where `XXX` denotes the run number.
+These matrices should be available for each run and have names `NAMEXXX.cmat` where `XXX` denotes a three-digit run number.
 In order to locate them, the name pattern `/path/to/NAME` has to be handed over to `DriftCheck`.

+The code will then split these matrices and convert them to ascii using the programs `cmat` and `mkascii16k` from the GASPware package, respectively.
+They are stored under the names `NAMEXXX_detYY.txt` where `YY` is a two-digit detector number.
+Ultimately, plots are created for each individual detector.

 ## License